[FD Logo]

 High Table

-On Saturday night the Club always runs a High Table.
-This event is about 2-3 hours long and consists of a number of things, such as entertainment, reports, the occassional encounter as Referees send in NPCs (Non-Player Characters) to round previous plots or uncover further details of existing ones etc.
+On Saturday night the Club usually runs a High Table.
+This event is a few hours long and consists of a number of things, such as reports, entertainment, the occassional encounter as Referees send in NPCs (Non-Player Characters) to round previous plots or uncover further details of existing ones etc. It is fine to go to bed before it finishes, but a lot of campaign is explained during it, and you may find you miss out on some big events!

-Warning: The campaign is now in its 22nd year and so has become increasingly detailed.
+Warning: The campaign har run for a very long time and so has become increasingly detailed and complicatedrich with IC backgrounds, histories and Player-generated stories.
 Most new adventurers do find their few High Tables a little confusing, don't panic, if you can sit next to somebody who's been here for a while they will explain things and don't be afraid to ask the actual High Tablers (those who lead the events) to explain comments, names etc.

 Back to top